The latest COVID-19 numbers among Manitoba's health-care workers

 Share:

-WINNIPEG -- Nearly two dozen of Manitoba’s health-care workers tested positive for COVID-19 in the span of one week.
+WINNIPEG -- Nearly three dozen of Manitoba’s health-care workers tested positive for COVID-19 in the same week.

-According to the province’s latest COVID-19 and seasonal influenza surveillance report from Jan.
-31 to Feb.
-6, a total of 1,898 of Manitoba’s health-care workers have contracted the disease since the pandemic began.
-This is 23 more workers than the province reported the week before.
+In Manitoba’s COVID-19 and seasonal influenza surveillance report from Feb.
+7 to 13, it says that 1,933 health-care workers have contracted the disease since the beginning of the pandemic.
+This is 35 more cases than the province reported the week before.

-Of these nearly 1,900 workers, 1,105 are allied heath, health professionals and support staff, 535 are nurses/licensed practical nurses, 71 are physicians/physicians in training, and 39 are first responders.
-The occupations of 148 of the health-care workers are not identified.
+In terms of their occupations, about 58 per cent of the 1,933 health-care workers are allied health, health professionals and support staff, and 28.3 per cent are nurses/licensed practical nurses.
+The report shows that 3.7 per cent of these workers are physicians or physicians in training and two per cent are first responders.
+For 7.9 per cent of these health-care staff, their occupation is not identified.

-As for how they contracted the disease, nearly 60 per cent got it from close contact with a known case and 0.7 per cent got it from travel.
-For nearly 10 per cent of cases the source of infection is still being investigated, while for about 30 per cent of cases it’s unknown.
+As for how these workers got infected with COVID-19, the majority, or approximately 59 per cent, got it from close contact with a known case and 0.8 per cent got it from travel.
+For 9.6 per cent of cases, the source of infection is still being investigated while for nearly 30 per cent, the cause is unknown.

-Between Jan.
-31 and Feb.
-6, there were 663 lab-confirmed cases of COVID-19 in Manitoba, which is a decrease of 172 cases from the week before.

-The report notes that during this week the volume of lab tests increased to 1,755 tests per day, while the test positivity rate dropped to 6.1 per cent.
+From Feb.
+7 to 13, there were 520 lab-confirmed cases of COVID-19 in Manitoba, a decrease of 143 cases from the week before.
+The volume of lab tests and test positivity rate decreased as well, dropping to an average of 1,618 tests per day and a 5.1 per cent positivity rate.

-Of the 663 new cases, 41 per cent came from the Northern Health Region and 29 per cent from the Winnipeg Health Region.
-The Interlake-Eastern Regional Health Authority accounted for 16 per cent of the new cases, while the Prairie Mountain Health Authority and Southern Health - Santé Sud Regional Health Authority both reported seven per cent of the cases.
+Of the 520 new cases, 42 per cent were from the Winnipeg Regional Health Authority and 38 per cent were from the Northern Health Region.
+The Southern Health - Santé Sud Regional Health Authority reported 12 per cent of the cases, the Interlake-Eastern Regional Health Authority accounted for five per cent, and the Prairie Mountain Health Authority recorded 3 per cent of the cases.

+For 52.4 per cent of Manitoba’s total COVID-19 cases, the source of infection was close contact to cases, with the top contact type being household exposure.

-More than half of Manitoba’s total COVID-19 cases -- 51.9 per cent -- were contracted through close contact with other cases, while 1.2 per cent were travel-related.
-Manitoba is still investigating the cause of 23.5 per cent of cases, and for 23.3 per cent of cases the source is unknown.
+Just over one per cent of Manitoba’s COVID-19 cases were contracted through travel-related reasons, while the source of infection for 22.9 per cent of cases is still being investigated.
+The province said the cause of 23.4 per cent is cases is unknown.

-The report notes that the top contact type for close contacts is household exposure.